This recommended game is currently free for PlayStation Plus members.

 Three main points here.
 First, learn the controls schemes.
 Then practice them.
 Then master them.
 It’s the first thing to address to truly enjoy this game.
 Second, Lara’s adventures go much better with friends – up to four online or locally.
 Third, it pays to get a little help from your friends.
 Joining online games gives you the progress of the host player, so your single player experience can really get a jump-start on overall progress.

-Lara predictably encounters her own competition in rival archaeologist Carter Bell as the background story concerning Egyptian myths and family feuds fills in the other two characters for the four player co-operative gameplay – Isis and Horus who have some unique powers.
+Lara predictably encounters her own competition in rival archaeologist Carter Bell as the background story concerning Egyptian myths and family feuds fill in the other two characters for the four-player co-operative gameplay – Isis and Horus who have some unique powers.
 The evil god Set is the main antagonist through this basic, but mildly appealing story that does not do much to develop Lara Croft’s character, which is uniquely different from most female game characters.

 Keeley Hawes returns from the previous installment in this series for the voice acting of Lara Croft, which is equally strong and appealing as gameplay for this famous main character who gets loads of weapons like the famous dual pistols, grappling hook, bombs, grenade launchers, and others.
 No bow and arrow this time.
 The biggest upgrade is a magical staff that shoots powerful beams.